Hank Ross, Founder and CEO

 Hank Ross grew up in Chickasha, where his family has a second generation business.
 He received a B.S. in Business Administration from Oklahoma State University and then went on to earn a MBA from Oklahoma City University.
 He has over 23 years of senior management experienced in healthcare.
 He is board certified in Healthcare Administration and a past diplomat of the American College of Healthcare Executives.
 He served 14 years in the Oklahoma National Guard, which included a tour in the gulf region during Desert Storm.

 Active in his community, Hank is currently serving as Mayor of Chickasha.
-He serves as President of the Board for The Center of Family Love, a home serving the mentally retarded.
+He is past President of The Center of Family Love, a home serving the mentally retarded.
 In addition, he serves on the Board of Advisors for First National Bank of Oklahoma.
 Recently, Governor Fallin appointed Hank Ross to the Oklahoma State Medical Board of Licensing and Supervision.

 In the past, Hank has also served as City Councilman and Board Chairman for the Economic Development Council.
 He also was appointed to the City planning commission.
 He has also served on various local boards including The Chickasha Chamber of Commerce, Chickasha School Foundation, and Special Young Adults.
 He is also is a class XX graduate of Leadership Oklahoma.